 Customize your general partnership materials before reaching out to any organization.
 Be clear about what you do and how a corporate sponsorship can make an impact in your community.

-Be Open to Having Conversations
+Tip #3: Be Open to Having Conversations

 Opportunities are everywhere.
-Not all conversations will end in a formal corporate sponsorship with a 2-year contract and hundreds of thousands of dollars, so keep your eye out for opportunities for smaller sponsorships.
+Not all conversations will end in a formal corporate sponsorship with a two-year contract and hundreds of thousands of dollars, so keep your eye out for opportunities for smaller sponsorships.

 Give people good reasons to meet with you, get them excited about your work, and develop the relationship from there.
 There is no big corporate sponsorship directory, so the only way to know whether or not a company would work well with your nonprofit is by asking.

-Be Clear About Your Needs
+Tip #4: Be Clear About Your Needs

-Being clear about your organization-wide goals and plans will allow you to have more productive conversations with potential corporate sponsors as you begin reaching out.
 Do you need a corporate sponsor to offset food costs at your big annual gala?
 You probably wouldn’t want to ask a very small business for that level of sponsorship.
 Do you need a local company to donate items for a silent auction?
 That small business may be the perfect partner!
-These details will help you and your staff make effective proposals instead of wasting time and energy reaching out to sponsors that don’t fit what you need.

-Don’t Rush Into It
+Tip #5: Don’t Rush Into It

 Being upfront and clear about what you can offer will help you find the right sponsor for your organization.
 Focus on fostering relationships and check in regularly to see if any new opportunities have opened up.
-A potential sponsor may not be a good fit today, but they might be a good fit tomorrow.

 How Nonprofits Can Win Corporate Sponsorships

-This might seem overwhelming.
-Don’t get discouraged!
-There are a lot of ways to make your nonprofit attractive to corporate sponsors, regardless of the size of your organization.
-Here are some of our favorite tips:
+Not exactly, but getting discouraged about your chances isn’t going to help, either.
+On the contrary, there are a ton of ways to make your nonprofit attractive to corporate sponsors, regardless of the size of your organization.

-Know What You’re Willing and Able to Offer…
+Tip #6: Know What You’re Willing and Able to Offer…

 Now that you have an idea about what corporations want in a partnership, it’s time to take a step back and determine what your organization can offer a possible sponsor.

 When determining what you have to offer, remember to include every department in this conversation.
 Sit down and discuss upcoming events, volunteer opportunities, and available reporting metrics.
-This meeting will prepare you to walk into any sponsorship conversation confident in what your team can offer in return.

-…And Know What You Can’t
+Tip #7: …And Know What You Can’t Offer

 It’s essential to be clear about what you can contribute and lead with your offerings.
 But it’s equally important to understand the capacity and resource limits of your staff and volunteers before making promises you can’t keep.